stinger222/angular-task-tracker/README.md

 - And JUST TON of theoretical info from endless(or not so) articles and videos

 # If you (for some reason) wanna start this shit locally:
-1. just copy this repository
+1. just clone this repository
 2. run "npm i" to install app dependencies
 3. run "ng serve -o" to run project on http://localhost:4200
 4. run "npm run server" to start mock backend (db.json file)